EconomyLens.com

 The German government has been searching for a new buyer to take over the Rosneft subsidiary, which is the majority owner of the refinery.
 Last year, Berlin won an exemption from US sanctions against the Russian oil industry for the refinery, arguing that Rosneft Germany had been entirely “decoupled” from its parent company.
 After Moscow sent its forces into Ukraine, Germany sought to take control of a swathe of Russian energy assets in the country.
 It seized Russian gas firm Gazprom’s subsidiary in Germany, which had been a key energy supplier before the war but slashed deliveries in apparent retaliation for Western sanctions on Moscow.

 The Kazakh oil is currently transported via the Druzhba pipeline, which runs through Russian territory.
 One branch of the pipeline runs through Belarus and Poland to Germany, while another branch runs through Ukraine to Hungary.
 Wartime damage to the separate Ukrainian section of the pipeline recently caused a major political rift between Hungary and Ukraine.
-Hungary’s Kremlin-friendly premier Viktor Orban long vowed to block a European Union loan for Kyiv until the pipeline was restored, but Ukraine this week stated it had restarted pumping Russian oil, raising hopes the EU money will flow soon.
+Hungary’s Kremlin-friendly premier Viktor Orban long vowed to block a European Union loan for Kyiv until the pipeline was restored — but Ukraine this week said it had restarted pumping Russian oil, raising hopes the EU money will flow soon.

 © 2024 AFP